 - Routine: Scan will be performed at first available opening.
-The schedule search will begin from the next business day. (most common request and may mean Monday, if ordered on Friday) - STAT: Scan must be performed as soon as possible; another patient may be delayed. - ASAP: Scan will be performed as soon as there is an opening on the same day as requested or the next business day.
+The schedule search will begin from the next business day. - STAT: Scan must be performed as soon as possible; another patient may be delayed. - ASAP: Scan will be performed as soon as there is an opening on the same day as requested or the next business day.